jdossgollin/blog/content/pages/about.md

 I work on designing and managing resilient infrastructure systems under uncertainty.
 Some topics I'm currently working on include:

-* Process-based diagnostics of climate predictions
-* Real options analysis and sequential planning
-* Identifying the distribution of climate risk in space, time, and across populations
+* Identifying and modeling the physical causal chain of high-impact climate extremes
-* Financial risk hedging and other nonstructural risk mitigation instruments
+* Statistical and dynamical diagnostics of climate forecasts
+* Integrating engineering, financial, and policy tools for climate risk management
+* Markov decision processes, dynamic programming, and reinforcement learning

-If you are interested in these areas I would be delighted to discuss how we can collaborate!
+If you are interested in any of these areas I would be delighted to discuss how we can collaborate!
+To learn about my previous work on these topics, see [my publications](publications).

 ## Why I Do It